Please give us your views by 5pm on Friday 24 February 2017.

 Humberside Police provides policing services to the East Riding of Yorkshire, Kingston-upon-Hull, North Lincolnshire and North East Lincolnshire.
 The police force area covers 1,357 square miles with approximately 133 miles of coastline in the east of England.
 Although there are some more affluent areas, Humberside has a high level of poverty.
 Around 0.9 million people mainly live in the urban centres which include the city of Kingston upon Hull, as well as the towns of Bridlington, Scunthorpe and Grimsby.
 The resident population is increased by university students and the large numbers who visit or travel through the area each year.
 The transport infrastructure includes major sea ports.

-This is HMIC’s second assessment of the effectiveness, efficiency and legitimacy with which Humberside Police keeps people safe and reduces crime.
-PEEL (police effectiveness, efficiency and legitimacy) gives you information about how your local police force is performing in several important areas.
-It does this in a way that is comparable both across England and Wales, and year-on-year.
+This is HMIC’s third PEEL (police effectiveness, efficiency and legitimacy) assessment of Humberside Police.
+PEEL is designed to give the public information about how their local police force is performing in several important areas, in a way that is comparable both across England and Wales, and year on year.
+The assessment is updated throughout the year with our inspection findings and reports.

 HMIC independently assesses police forces and policing across activity from neighbourhood teams to serious crime and the fight against terrorism – in the public interest.